QAMinn2468/My-Neighborhood-p7/2README.md

 Welcome to my map of Fareham, England.
 This project is built with Yarn and React.js.
 This is project 7 of 7 in Udacity's Front End NanoDegree.

+# Instructions

+Download from https://github.com/QAMinn2468/p7.
+On the command line, in the program folder, type: 'yarn install' then 'yarn start'.
+This will open a local server on your browser where you may view the project.

 # A11y

-My first step was to set the language equal to British English.
+My first step was to set the language to British English.
 It just makes sense to have ChromeVox announcing British place names with a British accent.

 # Recommended Reading

 https://medium.com/in-the-weeds/learning-react-with-create-react-app-part-1-a12e1833fdc - This walks you through using Yarn to create a React app.

+# Resources Used to Create this Project

+https://www.freefavicon.com/freefavicons/objects/downloadicon.php?ico=map-pin-195874.zip - The icon used for the Title Tab.